ourtechbro/laravel-starter/README.md

 # Laravel-Starter

-Laravel Starter is an starter-kit
+Laravel Starter is an boilerplate template

 Laravel Starter is a Laravel 11.x based starter project.
 Focused on using Livewire with volt + Bootstrap